Nabard

 What Nabard is not

 Nabard is not a news outlet in the traditional sense.
 We do not employ reporters, break stories, or publish editorial opinions on current events.
-Our Context section aggregates and curates content from independent creators; it does not produce original reporting.
+Our Context layer connects and interprets material that is already documented; it does not produce original reporting.
 We are not a court of law, a legal authority, or an authenticity guarantor.
 We do not claim that every resource on the platform is verified beyond doubt.

 Nabard is not affiliated with any political party, opposition faction, or government.
 Our role is not to prescribe political outcomes, but to preserve verifiable records of events that shape Iran’s public life.
 Documentation exists within political realities.